billylkc/blog/content/posts/model-hosting.md

 -   FastAPI
 -   Testing with Postman

-At the end of this post, we will have an endpoint (served from `localhost`) to **extract 10 keywords from a text paragraph** that we provided with a simple POST requests.
+At the end of this post, we will have an endpoint (served from `localhost`) to **extract 20 keywords from a text paragraph** that we provided with a simple POST requests.

 ## Yet Another Keyword Extractor {#yet-another-keyword-extractor}

-YAKE (Yet Another Keyword Extractor) is a **light-weight unsupervised automatic keyword extraction method** which rests on **text statistical features** extracted from single document to select the most important keywords of a text.
+YAKE (Yet Another Keyword Extractor) is a **light-weight unsupervised automatic keyword extraction method**.
+It rests on **text statistical features** extracted from single document to select the most important keywords of a text.

 It is quite useful to extract details from a text paragraph or use as an alternatives to labeled data.